From fashion to electronics and even food, Malaysians have embraced online shopping with passion.

 Malaysians spent a total of US$8.17 billion in 2021, which was up US$2.4 billion year on year.
 The average annual revenue per online shopper for consumer goods climbed 24.7% year on year to US$566.

-Of the total internet users, two-thirds made a purchase online.
+Nearly half of all Malaysians made an online purchase last year.16 Of the total internet users in the country, two-thirds made a purchase online.

 In an average week, 34.7% of Malaysians ordered groceries via an online store, while 12.9% bought a second-hand item online, and 8.4% used a Buy Now Pay Later (BNPL) service while shopping online.